root-project/web/manual/math/index.md

 **ROOT::Math::AdaptiveIntegratorMultiDim**

-[ROOT::Math::AdaptiveIntegratorMultiDim](https://root.cern/doc/master/classROOT_1_1Math_1_1AdaptiveIntegratorMultiDim.html){:target="_blank"} implements an adaptive quadrature integration method for multi dimensional functions.
+[ROOT::Math::AdaptiveIntegratorMultiDim](https://root.cern/doc/master/classROOT_1_1Math_1_1AdaptiveIntegratorMultiDim.html){:target="_blank"} implements an adaptive quadrature integration method for multi-dimensional functions.
 It is described in the paper *Genz, A.A.
 Malik, An adaptive algorithm for numerical integration over an N-dimensional rectangular region, J. Comput.
 Appl.
 Math.
 6 (1980) 295-302*.

 **ROOT::Math::GSLMCIntegrator**